-- THE AMSC'S ROLE RELATIVE TO SECURITY RESPONSE. - PROCEDURES FOR CHANGING MARSEC LEVELS; - PREVENTIVE MEASURES THAT SHOULD BE CONTINUED DURING RESPONSE (TO STABILIZE THE SITUATION AND PREVENT FURTHER DAMAGE AND DETER SUBSEQUENT INCIDENTS); - PROTECTIVE MEASURES (FOR THE MTS AND MARITIME CIKR); - SECURITY RESPONSES BELOW THE LEVEL OF A TSI; - TSI PLANNING SCENARIOS; - NOTIFICATION AND RESPONSE PROCEDURES FOR A TSI; - DRAFT INCIDENT MANAGEMENT STRUCTURE: AND - MEASURES NEEDED TO SET THE STAGE FOR MTS RECOVERY.]
+- THE AMSC'S ROLE RELATIVE TO SECURITY RESPONSE. - PROCEDURES FOR CHANGING MARSEC LEVELS; - PREVENTIVE MEASURES THAT SHOULD BE CONTINUED DURING RESPONSE (TO STABILIZE THE SITUATION AND PREVENT FURTHER DAMAGE AND DETER SUBSEQUENT INCIDENTS); - PROTECTIVE MEASURES (FOR THE MTS AND MARITIME CIKR); - Security responses below the level of a TSI; - TSI PLANNING SCENARIOS; - NOTIFICATION AND RESPONSE PROCEDURES FOR A TSI; - DRAFT INCIDENT MANAGEMENT STRUCTURE; AND - Measures needed to set the stage for MTS recovery.]

-- (a) (U) Section 5000 of the AMSP has been developed by the [NAME GEOGRAPHIC AREA] COTP, in consultation with the [NAME PORT AREA] AMSC, and is based on an AMS Assessment completed on [INSERT DATE] and meets the provisions of 33 C.F.R. § 103.400. - (b) (U) Due to the range of possibilities of a TSI and or threats of TSI, this section is primarily designed to guide the coordinated security response for post-incident consequence mitigation among the area/port stakeholders, to maintain an appropriate level of maritime security during the initial phases (first response) to an incident, and to
+- (u) Section 5000 of the AMSP has been developed by the [NAME GEOGRAPHIC AREA] COTP, in consultation with the [NAME PORT AREA] AMSC and is based on an AMS Assessment completed on [INSERT DATE] and meets the provisions of 33 CFR § 103.400. - (b) (U) Due to the range of possibilities of a TSI and or threats of TSI, this section is primarily designed to guide the coordinated security response for post-incident consequence mitigation among the area/port stakeholders, to maintain an appropriate level of maritime security during the initial phases (first response) to an incident, and to guide coordinated response measures that are needed for postincident recovery of the MTS.

-- guide coordinated response measures that are needed for postincident recovery of the MTS. - (c) (U) For the purposes of the AMSP, security response to support resumption of trade consists of those measures, operations, and activities in incident areas that are needed to set the stage for MTS recovery activities as described in Sections 5600 and 6000.
+(c) (U) For the purposes of the AMSP, security response to support resumption of trade consists of those measures, operations, and activities in incident areas that are needed to set the stage for MTS recovery activities as described in Sections 5600 and 6000.